Qiskit/rustworkx/CONTRIBUTING.md

 After updating the versions in `[tool.pixi.dependencies]`, run `pixi lock` which will update `pixi.lock`.
 Onwards, all builds will use the same environment.
 As long as `pixi run build_pyodide` passes locally or on CI it should keep compiling and building.

-Lastly, remember to update the Pyodide version in `tests/pyodide_smoke_test`.
-Change the version in `tests/pyodide_smoke_test/package.json` and run `pixi run install_smoke_env` to generate the new lockfile.
+Lastly, remember to update the Pyodide version in `tests/pyodide_tests`.
+Change the version in `tests/pyodide_tests/package.json` and run `pixi run install_pyodide_test_env` to generate the new lockfile.
 If you forget to update the Pyodide version, the smoke test will fail.

 ### Stable Branch Policy and Backporting